-This permit is only for the development described in Coastal Development Permit 4-05-167.
-Pursuant to Title 14 California Code of Regulations section 13253(b)(6), the exemptions otherwise provided in Public Resources Code section 30610(b) shall not apply to the development governed by Coastal Development Permit 4-05-167.
-Accordingly, any future structures, future improvements, or change of use to the permitted structures authorized by this permit, including but not limited to, the conversion of garage to habitable space or the addition of an interior stairway from the first floor garage to the second floor recreation room, any grading, shall require an amendment to Coastal Development Permit 4-05-167 from the Commission or shall require an additional coastal development permit from the Commission or from the applicable certified local government.
+This permit is only for the development described in this Coastal Development Permit.
+Pursuant to Title 14 California Code of Regulations section 13253(b)(6), the exemptions otherwise provided in Public Resources Code section 30610(b) shall not apply to the development governed by this Coastal Development Permit.
+Accordingly, any future structures, future improvements, or change of use to the permitted structure governed by this permit, including but not limited to, the conversion of the garage to habitable space, or the addition of an interior stairway from the first floor garage to the second floor recreation room, or any grading, shall require an amendment to this Coastal Development Permit from the Commission or shall require an additional coastal development permit from the Commission or from the applicable certified local government.